Bimanual Robot Manipulation via Multi-Agent In-Context Learning: Abstract

 \section{Abstract}

 Language Models (LLMs) have emerged as powerful reasoning engines for embodied control.
-In particular, In-Context Learning (ICL) enables off-the-shelf, text-only LLMs, to predict robot actions without any task-specific training while preserving their generalization capabilities.
+In particular, In-Context Learning (ICL) enables off-the-shelf, text-only LLMs to predict robot actions without any task-specific training while preserving their generalization capabilities.
 Applying ICL to bimanual manipulation remains challenging as the high-dimensional joint action space and tight inter-arm coordination constraints rapidly overwhelm standard context windows.
 To address this, we introduce \textbf{\ours{}} (\textbf{Bi}manual \textbf{C}oordinated \textbf{I}n-\textbf{C}ontext \textbf{Le}arning), the first framework that enables standard LLMs to perform few-shot bimanual manipulation without fine-tuning. \ours{} frames bimanual control as a multi-agent leader-follower problem, decoupling the action space into sequential, conditioned single-arm predictions.
-This naturally extends to \textit{Arms' Debate}, an iterative refinement process, and to the introduction of a third LLM-as-Judge to evaluate and select the most plausible coordinated trajectories.
-Evaluated on 13 tasks from the TWIN benchmark, \ours{} achieves up to 71.1\% average success rate, outperforming the best training-free baseline by 6.7 percentage points and surpassing most supervised methods.
-We further demonstrate strong few-shot generalization on novel tasks.
+Evaluated on 13 tasks from the TWIN benchmark, \ours{} achieves 70.5\% average success rate, outperforming the best training-free baseline by 6.1 percentage points and surpassing most supervised methods.
+We also demonstrate superior real-world performance on 3 tasks without hardware-specific retraining.